A search for extensible low-WAFOM point sets: A search for extensible low-WAFOM point sets

 \subsection{Acceleration using lookup tables}

-In order to search for a low-WAFOM point set $P$, it is crucial to compute (\ref{eqn:WAFOM}) as fast as possible.
-Matsumoto et al.~\cite{MSM} restricted the search-space to a special subclass of digital nets, called the {\it sequential generators}, and reduced the complexity to $O(nN)$ steps of arithmetic operations to compute $\mbox{WAFOM}(P)$ for each $P$ (see Remark~\ref{rmk:MSM} for more details).
-However, for general digital nets, we need $O(nSN)$ steps for the na\"ive method of (\ref{eqn:WAFOM}).
+To search for a low-WAFOM point set $P$, it is crucial to compute (\ref{eqn:WAFOM}) as fast as possible.
+Matsumoto et al.~\cite{MSM} restricted the search-space to a special subclass of digital nets, called {\it sequential generators}, and reduced the complexity to $O(nN)$ arithmetic operations for computing $\mbox{WAFOM}(P)$ for each $P$.
+However, for general digital nets, we need $O(nsN)$ steps for the na\"ive method in (\ref{eqn:WAFOM}).
 In this subsection, we propose the use of lookup tables as another direction of acceleration.